 Dune Riders Pony Club is centrally located within the Lake Shore Region and has members from Sheboygan and Manitowoc counties.

-Pony Club is an organization that teaches young people from ages 5 to 25 about horse care and riding.
+Pony Club is an organization that teaches youth and adults about horse care and riding.
 Originating in Great Britain, the US organization was established in 1954.
-Since then, the leadership has developed tremendous programs and competitions for the youth to enjoy.
+Since then, the leadership has developed tremendous programs and competitions for our members to enjoy.

 The United States Pony Clubs, Inc. is divided into 43 Regions in the US.
-Our local Region encompasses part of the Upper Peninsula of Michigan and the western lakeshore of Lake Michigan in Wisconsin over to Madison and Sparta.
-We have 14 local Clubs and Riding Centers in the Region which service over 200 members and their families.
+Our local Region encompasses part of the Upper Peninsula of Michigan and two-thirds of the eastern side of Wisconsin.
+We have over a dozen local Clubs and Riding Centers in the Region which service over 200 members and their families.